nntrn/open-data/catalog/public-safety.md

 ## Law Enforcement & Safety

-- **Adult Jail Booking Aug 1, 2023 to Jul 31, 2024 as of Aug 2, 2024**
+- **Adult Jail Booking Sep 1, 2023 to Aug 31, 2024 as of Sep 4, 2024**
   [Data](https://data.kingcounty.gov/resource/j56h-zgnm.json) | [Docs](https://dev.socrata.com/foundry/data.kingcounty.gov/j56h-zgnm) | Last update: Recent
-  King County Jail adult subject booking data (rolling one year).
+  This dataset provides information associated with the booking of an individual into a King County jail facility, and not with any court cause, case, or criminal filing pursuant to the booking event.
+This information does not reflect the criminal history or criminal status of any inmate currently or previously in custody.

 [[TOP]](#toc)